danforth-restorative/digitalskills.info/_posts/2021-03-09-marshall-rosenberg-quotes.md

 ![](https://i.imgur.com/ql3VyhW.png)

 Click the Apply button to begin.
 On the next page you'll click "Apply for a twitter developers account".
-This process will be simple, because we're only making a quote bot.
-The rules are a bit more complicated if you want to re-tweet, for example.

 ![](https://i.imgur.com/GTZnKMw.png)

 On the next page, click "Hobbyist", "Making a Bot" and then "Get Started".

-Fill out what you want them to call you and verify that you are requesting.

 #### How are you planning to use the Twitter API?